 Batting and bowling orders are decided at the sole discretion of captains.

 There is sometimes a balance to be struck between the clearly defined performance objectives of each team and the need to develop younger players by exposing them to higher levels of responsibility.

-In the first and second team, where the stakes are higher, the requirement to win will trump the wider and long-term objectives of promoting young players in the event that each objective is mutually exclusive.
-However the club is proud of its history of developing its young players and captains will be encouraged to promote them and give them opportunities when they feel these young players are ready to contribute to a winning team.
+In the first and second teams, where the stakes are higher, the requirement to win will trump the wider and long-term objectives of promoting young players in the event that each objective is mutually exclusive.
+However, the club is proud of its history of developing its young players and captains will be encouraged to promote them and give them opportunities when they feel these young players are ready to contribute to a winning team.

 Third and fourth team captains will attempt to ensure all players are given opportunities to show what they can do over the course of the season.
 This principle will apply especially to those players who have shown a good all-round attitude.
-However the captains’ ability to do this will sometimes depend on their team’s league position.
+However, the captains’ ability to do this will sometimes depend on their team’s league position.

 In any event, if players do not bat or bowl in their usual position in a given match they should accept this for the greater good of the team.
 If they feel they have been treated unfairly over a longer period they should address this discretely with their captain.
-In the event they feel their concerns have not been listened they should discretely approach a member of the selection committee.
+In the event they feel their concerns have not been listened to they should discretely approach a member of the selection committee.